lecritch/kneighbors_sea-chi-ds/README.md

 ![wilson](img/wilson.jpg)

+# Agenda
+1. FSM and metric review
+2. KNN Under the Hood: Voting for K
+3. Different types of distance
+4. Importance of Scaling
+5. Let's unpack: KNN is a supervised, non-parametric, descriminative, lazy-learning algorithm
+6. Tuning K and the BV Tradeoff

 KNearest Neighbors is our second classification algorithm in our toolbelt added to our logistic regression classifier.

 If we remember, logistic regression is a supervised, parametric, discriminative model.